frankievalentine/dotfiles/README.md

 - **icons/**: This contains icons that are used for the main applications that are added to the Dock array.
 - **scripts/dots.sh**: The dotfile run script.
 This is where we install and configure all the apps we use.
 - **scripts/apps.sh**: This adds the necessary applications to be persistent in the Dock.
-- **scripts/fonts.sh**: Installs and configures all Google fonts.
-I would consider this highly optional.
-It is a large install, but helpful for designing.
 - **scripts/mac.sh**: `mac.sh` is a simple script that installs some sane macOS defaults, and so on.
 Some of the settings aren't able to be set through this method, look to the `macos-defaults.md` file for more settings to be set manually.
 Tweak this script, and occasionally run `./scripts/mac.sh` from the dotfiles source directory from time to time to keep your environment fresh and up-to-date.
 A great resource to look at for considering some defaults for your own dotfiles is [MacOS Defaults](https://macos-defaults.com/).
 - **scripts/ssh.sh**: Creates an SSH key for the new machine.
 Otherwise login through the Github CLI to begin using git.

+- *Optional script* - **scripts/fonts.sh**: Installs and configures all Google fonts.
+It is a large install, but helpful for designing.

 ## Install